ISCHEMIC STROKE

 - the extent of brain damage during a stroke depends on the severity and duration of the cerebral blood flow (CBF) disorder → Regulation of cerebral blood flow

-- within the ischemic area, there are two major zones of injury :
+- within the ischemic area, two major zones of injury are identified :

 - core